zhangbsn-gt/developer.gov.sg/collections/_products/categories/digital-solutions-to-address-covid-19/verify-digital-certificates/overview.md

 ---
-title: Verify (Digital Certificates) - A blockchain-powered way to quickly and easily verify digital certificates
+title: Verify (Digital Certificates) - A Blockchain-Powered Way to Quickly and Easily Verify Digital Certificates
 layout: layout-page-sidenav
 category: Digital Solutions to Address COVID-19
 redirect_from: